PaulBratslavsky/expo-strapi-condensed-post/README.md

+## Why Strapi is the Perfect Backend for Your React Native App

+**Description:**

+Discover how Strapi's headless CMS transforms React Native development with instant APIs, visual content management, and dynamic block-based pages.

 Building mobile apps with React Native is great for cross-platform development, but what about the backend?
 You need somewhere to store and manage your content - and that's where Strapi shines.

 ![react-native-gif.gif](https://deserving-harmony-9f5ca04daf.media.strapiapp.com/react_nativr_gif_bde6f97bd8.gif)